Psychological Science and Entrepreneurship Poster Award

 With the support of the Ewing Marion Kauffman Foundation, the Psychological Science and Entrepreneurship Poster Award is intended to stimulate research in entrepreneurship, which is the capacity and willingness to develop, organize, and manage a business venture, along with any of its risks, in the pursuit of opportunity and innovation. (”Business” can mean a for-profit or nonprofit enterprise such as a startup web platform, retail operation, or service or product provider, among other things.)

 There are many ways psychological science can be applied to entrepreneurship research.
-View the links below to learn about previous winners of the APS Psychological Science and Entrepreneurship Poster Award and other coverage of psychological science and entrepreneurship.
+Learn about past winners of the award and consider applying today.

 How to Apply